-Our income tax expense for the three months ended March 31, 2024 decreased by \$7.8 million, or 75%, from the prior year comparable period.
-The decrease in our income tax expense was primarily due to a decrease in our taxable income, partially offset by a higher effective tax rate.
-Our effective tax rate for the three months ended March 31, 2024 was 34.8%, compared to 22.3% for the same period in the prior year.
-The increase in our effective tax rate was primarily due to incremental taxes we incurred for the initiated surrender and restructuring of a portion of our existing bank owned life insurance policies and an increase in tax expense associated with shortfalls from stock-based compensation.
-These increases were partially offset by a decrease in state income taxes expense, net of federal benefits, the impact of general business credits, tax benefits from bank owned life insurance policies, and a reduction in the amount of compensation expense that was subject to the Internal Revenue Code (the "IRC") Section 162(m) limitation on the deductibility of certain executive compensation.
+Our income tax benefit for the three months ended September 30, 2024 decreased by \$1.2 million, or 77%, from the prior year comparable period primarily due to the impact of the surrender of our existing bank owned life insurance policies, and our income tax expense for the nine months ended September 30, 2024 decreased by \$9.0 million, or 87%, from the prior year comparable period primarily due to a decrease in our year-to-date taxable income.

+Our effective tax rate for the nine months ended September 30, 2024 was 5%, a decrease from 26% for the comparable prior year period.
+The decrease in our effective tax rate was primarily due to a decrease in state income taxes expense, net of federal benefits, the impact of general business credits, tax benefits from bank owned life insurance policies, and a reduction in the amount of compensation expense that was subject to the Internal

+Revenue Code (the "IRC") Section 162(m) limitation on the deductibility of certain executive compensation.
+These decreases were partially offset by incremental taxes and penalties ("surrender penalties") we incurred in connection with the surrender and restructuring of our existing bank owned life insurance policies, an increase in tax expense associated with shortfalls from stock-based compensation, and an increase in tax expense due to nondeductible expenses and penalties.
+The increase in nondeductible expenses and penalties for the nine months ended September 30, 2024 is primarily related to the tax effect associated with the civil money penalty for the Consent Order.

 In December 2021, the Organization for Economic Cooperation and Development ("OECD") released model rules introducing a 15% global minimum tax rate for large multinational corporations ("Pillar Two").
 Certain countries in which we operate have enacted legislation consistent with the OECD model rules effective beginning in 2024.
-We are monitoring legislative developments and continuing to evaluate the potential impact of Pillar Two on our consolidated financial statements, but we do not expect that it will have a material impact on our results of operations in future periods.
+We are monitoring legislative developments and continuing to evaluate the potential impact of Pillar Two on our consolidated financial statements, but do not expect it will have a material impact on our results of operations in future periods.